puppetlabs/pxp-agent/README.md

 ### Logging

+## *nix

-By default, log messages will be writted to the pxp-agent.log file in:
+By default, log messages will be written to */var/log/puppetlabs/pxp-agent/pxp-agent.log*.
- - \*nix: */var/log/puppetlabs/pxp-agent*
- - Windows: *C:\ProgramData\PuppetLabs\pxp-agent\var\log*

-You can specify a different directory with the `--logdir` flag.
+You can specify a different file with the `--logfile` option.

+When running in foreground mode, it is possible to display log messages on console by using an hyphen instead of a file path: `--logfile -`.

+## Windows

+By default, log messages are written to the stdout stream.

+You can specify a log file with `--logfile` option.
+In that case, no file rotation will take place.

+Note that it is not possible to have log messages displayed only on console.

+## Log level

 The default log level is `info`.
 You can specify a different log level by using the `--loglevel` option with one of the following strings: `none`,